lumasullo/sml-ssi/README.md

 4) These scripts are just short files that define arrays of variables and call and use the functions from sml-ssi/tools/tools_simulations.py
 That is where you can find all the functions that are actually used to perform all the calculations.
-These functions are implementations of the theory developed in Masullo et al (2021).
+These functions are implementations of the theory described in Masullo et al (2021).

 5) The folder sml-ssi/simulations contains scripts to simulate single-molecule localization experiments for each method.